cyberark/secretless-broker/README.md

 - MySQL (Socket and TCP)
 - PostgreSQL (Socket and TCP)
-- SSH
-- SSH-Agent
+- SSH / SSH-Agent (Beta)
-- HTTP (Basic auth, Conjur, and AWS authorization strategies)
+- HTTP with Basic auth, Conjur, and AWS authorization strategies (Beta)

 With many others in the planning stages!